 - TEMPLATES: Create your own project templates so that your team can get to work right away.

-Asana helps provide your team clarity about where work stands, tie your communication to teams, projects, or tasks.
+Asana helps provide your team clarity about where work stands, and tie your communication to teams, projects, or tasks.

 - TASK COMMENTS: Users can comment directly on a task to specify precisely what needs to be done, and @-mention teammates or other tasks or projects.